 Dr. Yan is Distinguished Professor in Forest Biomaterials Engineering at the University of Toronto.
 She also holds an Endowed Chair in Value Added Wood and Composite at the same University.
 She is recognized internationally for her research in conversion of lignocellulosic biomass into environmental-friendly chemical products and functional materials.

 She specializes in forest-based biomaterials science and composites, bio-based adhesives and adhesion, digital printing, and surface sciences of paper.
 Currently, her research group is focused on developing novel environmentally-friendly green bio-based composites, producing green chemicals using renewable forestry biomass as feedstock, and engineering the next generation high valued paper based products.

 I have been an independent investigator at McGill University since 1997 and a full professor at the university since 2009.
 The research interests include post-translational modifications, gene regulation, chromatin, cell signaling, mouse development, and human diseases.

-Professor of Statistical Ecology at the Institute of Arctic and Marine Biology of Troms_ University.
-Associate Editor of "Methods in Ecology and Evolution" and "Wildlife Biology", and former associate editors of Ecology and Ecology Letters.
+Professor of Statistical Ecology at the Institute of Arctic and Marine Biology of UiT The Arctic University of Norway since 2003.
+Associate Editor of "Methods in Ecology and Evolution", "Ecography" and "Wildlife Biology", and former associate editors of Ecology and Ecology Letters.